What is alliteration?

 Alliteration in brand names

-Alliteration also tends to increase memorability, which is why so many band names contain alliteration:
+Alliteration also tends to increase memorability, which is why so many brand names contain alliteration:

 - Coca Cola